Frequently asked questions

 Will the department pay for my instrumental lessons?

 Yes.
-If you are taking Solo Performance, the department will pay for 18 hours of tuition across the year (20 hours in year 3).
+If you are taking Solo Performance, the department will pay for 18 hours of tuition across the year.
+You will also benefit from weekly, compulsory performance workshops and masterclasses, either with the concert recitalists or special invited guests.
 If you wish to take extra lessons, or to have tuition on a second instrument, you will need to cover the additional cost yourself.

 Can I have tuition on more than one instrument?